As Bernie Sanders surges, Texas liberals take their own shot

-SAN ANTONIO (AP) — Bernie Sanders and Elizabeth Warren endorsed her, Texas’ largest labor union is on her side andshe surpassed $1 millionin donors.
+SAN ANTONIO (AP) — Bernie Sanders and Elizabeth Warren endorsed her, Texas’ largest labor union is on her side and she surpassed $1 million in donors.
 Jessica Cisneros, who at 26 would become the youngest member of Congress, is the best shot liberal activists could’ve taken for a win in the 2020 election.

 But it’s not clear that on Super Tuesday, it’ll be what Democratic voters in Texas want.